reearth-plugins/Copy-Prohibit-Plug-in/README.md

 ## About this plugin

-- Disables the ability to copy photos displayed in the infobox using the browser's "Save Image" function.
+- Disables the ability to copy images displayed in the infobox using the browser's "Save Image" function.

 ### Settings

-- Select the layer on which the photo will be displayed and press the Create infobox button.
+- Select the layer on which the image will be displayed and press the Create infobox button.
 Press '+' in the infobox to display the plugin list, and select "banned copy".

   ![](src/img1.png)

 - Right Panel Settings

-  Configure settings for photos to be displayed.
+  Configure settings for images to be displayed.

   ![](src/img2.png)